 The key here is lowering what the government defines as your income.
 When most people certify their income for IBR, PAYE, or REPAYE, their lender will get authorization to access their most recent tax return.
 The key figure on this tax return is the AGI, or Adjusted Gross Income.
 As this number is lowered, your monthly student loan payment is lowered.

 One of the best ways to reduce AGI is to make contributions to your 401k account.
 Not only do you not pay tax on the contributions to the 401k, but it also lowers your AGI.
 Another deduction that might help is the student loan interest deduction.

 However, not all tax deductions lower your AGI.
 The deductions to keep an eye out for are called Above the Line Deductions.
 This is the term that the tax people use to describe deductions that reduce your AGI.

 One last thing to keep in mind is spousal income.
 If you are on IBR or PAYE, you can file your taxes separately, and your spouse’s income won’t factor into your monthly payment.
 REPAYE does not have this feature.
 If you are on REPAYE, your spouse’s income will count whether your file jointly or separately.

 The strategies to shelter income mirror some of the strategies used to lower your tax bill.
 Our student loan tax strategy article breaks down the many tactics that can be used to create some flexibility with student loan payments.

 The Bottom Line

-The way the government determines your monthly payments on the income driven plans is pretty straightforward.
-It may be more harsh on some than others, but it leaves little room for debate as to what is included in your discretionary income.
+The way the government determines your monthly payments on the income-driven plans is pretty straightforward.
+It may be worse for some than others, but it leaves little room for debate as to what is included in your discretionary income.